Here are some frequently asked questions about our organization and what you can do to get involved!

 You need to attend on-hill training either in the spring before you take the CSP First Aid course, or immediately after you have completed the course.
 Exceptions to this will need to be approved in advance by the Edmonton Zone VP Education.
-Spring on-hill training takes place at the Rabbit Hill Snow Resort in March 2018, and fall on-hill training occurs at the beginning of December 2018.
+Spring on-hill will take place at the Rabbit Hill Snow Resort in February or March 2020, and fall on-hill training occurs at the beginning of December 2020.

 Meals are provided to bingo/casino volunteers, and the Edmonton Zone pays for pizza and refreshments after each bingo shift.

 Yes.
-New patrollers can choose which low-country ski area they will patrol at (Rabbit Hill Snow Resort, Snow Valley or the Strathcona Wilderness Area).
+New patrollers can choose which low-country ski area they will patrol at (Rabbit Hill Snow Resort, Snow Valley).

 First-year patrollers must be fully-rostered at a low-country ski hill.
 However, they are welcome to attend high-country training at Marmot Basin.
 Upon successful completion of this training, they will added to the spares list for Marmot Basin.
 High-country roster spots are allocated by seniority on the respective spares lists (e.g. based on how many shifts covered for rostered patrollers).